-- 1. employees whose employers have failed to provide TDI coverage or who have gone bankrupt. - 2. unemployed claimants who while receiving unemployment insurance benefits became disabled and were held ineligible for further benefits due to disability.
+- 1. employees whose employers have failed to provide TDI coverage or who have gone bankrupt. - for further benefits due to disability.

 If you fall in either one of the above categories at the time you became disabled, notify the nearest DCD Office immediately.
 The DCD Office will instruct you on how to file a claim against the Special Disability Fund, and what your weekly benefit amount and benefit duration will be.